All Episodes

 Half of American presidents in history, from Adams to Jefferson to Lincoln to Roosevelt, have been accused by the political enemies of abusing their power.

-I understand that's your position, but that's not what I'm asking, because you're also a citizen.
+I understand that's your position, but that's not what I'm asking because you're also a citizen.

 As a citizen, do you think it's okay for a president to solicit foreign interference in our election?

-There's a big difference between what's okay, what's okay determines who what you vote for, who you vote for.
+What's okay determines what you vote for, who you vote for.

 I'm a liberal Democrat who's been critical of many of the policies of the president.

-I'm here to lend my expertise on that issue and that issue alone, because that's the primary issue.
+I'm here to lend my expertise on that issue and that issue alone because that's the primary issue.

-So you don't think it's allegations are not impeachable, then this trial should result in an acquittal, regardless of whether the conduct is regarded as okay by you or by me or by voters.
+So you don't think his allegations are not impeachable, then this trial should result in an acquittal, regardless of whether the conduct is regarded as okay by you or by me or by voters.

-That's an issue for the voters.
+That's the issue for the voters.

-I'm asking what you think as a lawyer in the case.
+I'm asking what you think.

 I think that the conduct does not rise to the level of an impeachable offense.